sean-smith/scale-out-computing-on-aws/docs/tutorials/integrate-cognito-sso.md

 ![](../imgs/cognito-2.png)

+SAML integration vary based on your own corporate settings, reach out to your local IT if needed.
 Here are some extra links if you need more documentation related to SAML:

    - [SAML Authentication Flow](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-saml-idp-authentication.html)
    - [Adding SAML Identity Providers to a User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-saml-idp.html)